wmakley/wmakley.github.io/_posts/2019-03-07-the-problem-with-service-objects-part-1.md

 ### New requirement 1: Update the parent's updated_at timestamp when a child changes.

 A trivial example that I've actually had happen.
-(Let's say that fetching the most recently-updated child is not an option for performance/complexity reasons, and we need to update the parent.)
+(Let's say that just fetching the most recently-updated child and using its updated_at value is not an option for performance/complexity reasons.)

 **Obvious callback solution:**